bids-standard/bids-website/_pages/bep_guide.md

 alternative standards.
 The BIDS extension proposal should therefore inventorize and review past and existing work that may be relevant to the BEP.

+### Not considering DICOM fields

+Many of the modalities we use have an associated standard, like DICOM for instance.
+While BIDS is not specifically about data format, many metadata information are stored in data files and there is rarely a good reason for using a different name than one from other established standards.
+In using DICOM it is reasonable to [check what DICOM has already developed](https://www.dicomstandard.org/) and see if there is overlap.
+In a similar fashion, when relevant, we recommend having a `sourcedata/` folder in example datasets including DICOM files (empty data but with a header, removing any personal data tags if taken from "real" data).

 ### Not building up a user community to support the BEP

 Merging BIDS extension proposals only happens following a community review.
 It